Evian-Zhang/static-keys/docs/README.md

 There is no more `test` and conditional jumps, just a `nop` (which means this instruction does nothing) or `jmp`.

 Although replacing a `test`-`jnz` pair to `nop` may be minor improvement, however, as [documented in linux kernel](https://docs.kernel.org/staging/static-keys.html#motivation), if the configuration check involves global variables, this replacement can decrease memory cache pressure.
+And in server applications, such configuration may be shared between multiple threads in `Arc`s, which has much more overhead than just `nop` or `jmp`.

 ## Usage